dscc-admin-ch/lomas/docs/source/client_quickstart.rst

 Installation
 ~~~~~~~~~~~~

-To install Your Project, follow these steps:
+To install lomas-client, follow these steps:

 1. Open a terminal.
 2. Run the following command: